dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 ## 6. Test if the API handles special characters and non-English text correctly in input data and returned responses using an automated testing tool.

 - #### Steps:
-- Send a GET request to: http://localhost:3000/api/users?name=Björn%20Jönsson
+- Send a GET request to: `http://localhost:3000/api/users?name=Björn Jönsson`

 - #### Expected:
 - To return the requested user